 Equality and diversity

-I work part-time as a Practice Counsellor in a GP practice in Shropshire (and have for the last twelve years) where I encounter and work with people with a wide range of problems and issues including anxiety, depression and domestic and sexual abuse.
+I work part-time as a Practice Counsellor in a GP practice in Shropshire (and have for the last fourteen years) where I encounter and work with people with a wide range of problems and issues including anxiety, depression and domestic and sexual abuse.